yyyujintang/yyyujintang.github.io/_pages/about.md

 Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of Video's GPT4 moment, when machines can do reasoning with video and chain-of-thought with video.

-I'm actively applying for US CS Ph.D. positions in 2025 Fall.
+I'm actively applying for CS Ph.D. positions in 2025 Fall.
 Feel free to email me for academic cooperations or potential interviews.

 # 📖 Educations